Computing

 The use of computers and other Computing tools will be incorporated into every curriculum area so that it becomes a working tool in the classroom and that its application arises naturally through classroom activities.
 It enriches the wider curriculum by providing opportunities for both individual and collaborative learning.
 Computing is not only a subject in its own right but is also a means of enhancing teaching and learning and proves to be a strong motivator for all children, particularly those with special needs.
 It may be a tool by which children with emotional, physical or communication difficulties may fulfil their potential.

-At St Peter's we use the Switched on Computing Scheme of Work.
+At St Peter's we use the Kapow Scheme of Work.